 Now, back to that novena thing.

 We here at man with black hat have an annual tradition of honoring the “O Antiphons” the seven chants which introduce the Vesperal Canticle -- the “Magnificat” -- in the Divine Office.
 Most people hear paraphrases of them all at once in the hymn "O Come O Come Emmanuel," but they are meant to be sung one a day, ending with the day before the that of the Vigil.
 Over time, our annual feature has evolved into its present form, as a comprehensive aid to daily devotion.
 For just five minutes of viewing during a quiet time in the day, one may contemplate the coming of the God-made-man.
 The video clips for this unique series are provided by the YouTube channel of francisxcc entitled “The Splendor of Truth.”

 As an added bonus, we will provide links for each Antiphon, to Father John Zuhlsdorf's famous commentaries on the same, the link for which will be indicated by the letter “Z” at the bottom of each entry.

 They will be set up to publish at six in the morning, eastern USA time, beginning tomorrow.
 Stay tuned ...

-[NOTA BENE: Regarding a reference in the first video, a "barangay" is a municipality within a city; rendered as "barrio" in Spanish, as "berg" in German" and as "borough" in English.
+[NOTA BENE: Regarding a reference in the first video, a "barangay" is a municipality within a city; roughly corresponding to "barrio" in Spanish, or "berg" in German" or "borough" in English.
 New York City, for example, is divided into five boroughs -- Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
 Same concept, just sayin' ...]